-- "I" means that there is work due but not received
+- "I" means that work was due but not received.

-Roll Call is also the final opportunity in the semester to confirm the student's course schedule.
-If a course is missing, or a course is listed on the report that the student is not taking, he/she should go immediately to the Registrar's Office to resolve the discrepancy.
+Finally, Roll Call represents a last opportunity for students to confirm their course schedules.
+If a course is missing or listed on the report in error, students should immediately go to the Registrar's Office to resolve the discrepancy.